cbrocas/newblog/content/posts/2025-12-01-ACME-a-brief-history-of-one-of-the-protocols-which-changed-the-Internet-security.md

 Having been able to do it inside a non profit organization, providing the Internet with an open and standardized protocol is a great success for all people believing in FreeSoftware and an Open Internet.

 As a community, I really think we can thank these organizations, teams, and engineers who continue to uphold the promise of efficiency and Freedom brought about by cooperation around open protocols.
-They inspire new generations (and older ones I guess 😉) demonstrating big things can still be achevied today in the open for the common good!
+They inspire new generations (and older ones I guess 😉) demonstrating big things can still be achevied today in the open for the common good at the Internet scale!

 I would like to extend a special thank you to the members of the Let's Encrypt team, **J.C.
 Jones**, **Aaron Gable**, **Sarah Gran** and **Jacob Hoffman-Andrews**, for the time and effort they dedicated to answering my questions.
 Without them, this article would not have been possible.